yunpengn/InterviewCracker/KnowledgeBase/MySQL.md

 	- It is different from the traditional lock-based concurrency control.
 	- The most classical use case for MVCC is the bank transfer problem.

-## Differences between MySQL binlog and transaction log
+## MySQL Logs

+- Primarily, MySQL uses 3 types of logging files to achieve ACID:
     - The binlog is a linear history of writes to the database, which can be used for replication purpose.
 For example, a slave instance will read binlog to follow its master.
     - Transaction log is used for rollback and disaster recovery.
 It is also known as redo log in the old Oracle days.
+It is basically a technique called WAL (write-ahead logging).
+When updating transaction log, InnoDB follows an approach of prepare + commit (which is essentially 2PC) to ensure consistency between binlog and transaction log.
+    -  Undo log stores the pre-image of each operation, in order to assist transaction rollback and MVCC.